pazcharles02/OBS-and-Twitch-Livestreaming/docs/customization.md

 ### Responsibilities for chair
 - Start the meeting.
-- Make sure everyone has charter available
+- Make sure everyone has meeting protocols available.
 - State apologies for absences.
 - Ask for approval for agenda by one person.
 Ask for second.
 - Ask for additions or amendments to minutes.